How to Categorize Policies?

-Last updated: 2025-08-02
+Last updated: 2025-08-15

 This article is intended for administrators and policy managers.

-How to Set Up and Customize Policy Documents for Your Business?
+How to Set Up and Customize Policy Documents for Your Business

 How to categorize policy documents

-• You make the classification using a LIST
+• categorieze documents using a CUSTOM LIST

 1. Public